5 Ratings

 Internet

-As the most popular trekking region, trekking trails of the Everest region is well developed.
+As the most popular trekking region, trekking trails of the Everest region are well developed.
 Therefore, cell service and wifi are very accessible.
 You can use the local sim even at the highest point of this trek.
 If you want to make video calls or stay connected outside the world, you can connect your phone to wifi by paying some extra charges.

 The journey on this trek will lead you to a remote, high-altitude area with limited access to medical facilities or services.
 If you have travel insurance, it will ensure you are protected financially in the case of a medical emergency or events of unforeseen circumstances.

-Hiring a guide and porters for Everest View Trek is optional, it depends on what type of experience you want to gain while the Everest View Camp trek.
+Hiring a guide and porters for the Everest View Trek is optional, it depends on what type of experience you want to gain while on the Everest View Camp trek.
 During the peak season of trekking, the track might be filled with lots of trekkers so there is a chance you may get lost in the way.
 Guide and Porters might be really helpful if you want a safe and comfortable trek.

 Guides are the person who will guide you throughout the trek.